jdevfullstack-tutorials/learn-to-code/README.md

 I was doing was just listening to them!
 And by that, I learned things.

 ## Coding Exposure
-There was this general course in computer and one lesson was about Excel, how to create simple formulas.
-When I saw the demonstration of the instructor, my mind wander to things a computer can do!
+There was this general course in computer and one lesson was about MS Excel, how to create simple formulas (particularly the IF formula).
+When I saw the demonstration of the instructor, my mind wandered to things a computer can do!
 And I promised to myself, I would create one someday.

 And that was really accomplished years later when I was working as a teacher.

+## How I Taught Myself To Code
+Even for the other skills, like playing a guitar, I taught myself just by watching online tutorials.
+So, that's not really teaching yourself a new skill from scratch, it's teaching yourself how to learn.

+In the case of computer programming, I started learning PureBasic.
+Prior to this, I successfully created an MS Excel program, a flat file database.
+It was really a good project that no one attempted or even realized to solve a particular problem.